informationgrid/ingrid-portal/README.md

 and follow the install instructions.

-Obtain further information at https://dev.informationgrid.eu/
+Obtain further information at http://www.ingrid-oss.eu/ (sorry only in German)

 Contribute